juno-fx/Helios/README.md

 > [!NOTE]
 > We don't install any default Kali tools in this image.
 Please follow the instructions in the [Kali Linux Docker Image documentation](https://www.kali.org/docs/containers/official-kalilinux-docker-images/) to install them.

+### Rocky Linux (9)

+- Size: 1.82 GB
+- X Server: 1.20.14 (Custom)

+> [!NOTE]
+> Currently WebRTC is not supported on Rocky Linux due to upstream limitations with Kasm.
+This may change in the future.

+### Alma Linux (9)

+- Size: 1.61 GB
+- X Server: 1.20.14 (Custom)

+> [!NOTE]
+> Currently WebRTC is not supported on Alma Linux due to upstream limitations with Kasm.
+This may change in the future.